 (click to read original post on milkontap.com)

-This fantastic blog is reposted in it’s entirety:
+Blog reposted in it’s entirety:

 Your baby, who has always come to your breast for comfort, love, and nourishment, is now screaming, crying, and arching away from your breast.
 You’re sick with worry.
 Is something wrong with your milk?
 Do you have enough?
 Does your baby hate breastfeeding?
 Is something wrong with your baby?